-however, without acknowledging the helpful guidance and hands-on involvement that the Children's Bureau has provided us through every stage in the development of this material and the refinement of our framework for applying customer service principles to child welfare work.
+between the participants.
+We cannot go, however, without acknowledging the helpful guidance and hands-on involvement that the Children's Bureau has provided us through every stage in the development of this material and the refinement of our framework for applying customer service principles to child welfare work.

 We wish to thank our staff, consultants, and experts who contributed their ideas to the development of this material.
-We also wish to acknowledge the contributions of other members of the Children's Bureau's Training and Technical Assistance Network along with state, local, tribal, and publicly administered and supported child welfare agencies, family and juvenile courts, and Adoption Exchange Association members.
+We also wish to acknowledge the contributions of other Children's Bureau grantees along with State, Tribal, and publicly administered and supported child welfare agencies, family and juvenile courts, and Adoption Exchange Association members.
 These agencies continue to provide valuable insights into the successful practices they use to engage and retain foster, adoptive, and kinship families.
 We are especially grateful to jurisdictions leading the way in implementing customer service initiatives within their child welfare work, demonstrating that this exciting approach to improving outcomes can really work.
 Through the experiences shared with us by leaders, staff, and families, we continue to learn about their extraordinary commitment and outstanding service to foster, adoptive, and kinship families.